 The Public Works Initiative has supported projects that connect Carleton faculty with organizations as close as a block from campus and as far as an ocean away.
 Each project has demonstrated how engaging with community partners anchors academics to place in ways that deeply enhance traditional scholarship.
 Importantly, this is true for scholars who study distant communities as much as those who connect with communities closer to home.
 Public Works has opened up critical space for our campus to think more about our connections to place from both local and global perspectives.

 One of the local projects supported by the initiative is The Wandering House, directed by Cecilia Cornejo, instructor in Cinema and Media Studies at Carleton College.
 She converted an ice-fishing house into a brightly-painted mobile audio recording studio and invited residents of Northfield, MN (where the College is located) to record their thoughts on “home,” a shifting concept as more people around the globe become displaced.
 Over the course of summer 2019, Professor Cornejo and her student research assistants brought The Wandering House all over town and gathered 225 recordings amounting to nearly 40 hours of audio.
 An immigrant herself, Professor Cornejo will use the audio collected to continue engaging community members in the creation of multimedia works that speak to the experience of home and belonging in the rural Midwest.
 By complicating notions of “home” and providing opportunities for reflection and discussion, Professor Cornejo challenges the prevailing representations of rural people and immigrants alike.
-Cornejo reflected on the project: “Mary Oliver said that attention is the beginning of devotion, to which I would add that paying attention means that you stay put, and open, and aware.
+Cornejo reflected on the project: projects/“Mary Oliver said that attention is the beginning of devotion, to which I would add that paying attention means that you stay put, and open, and aware.
 And from this place, you cannot fail.”